-GCOLA has formed a new Loon Committee, and we need you!
+GCOLA has formed a new committee (Loon Conservancy Committee), and we need you!
 We are expanding our mission from surveying the loon population to protecting our loons.
 There are many new volunteer opportunities to fit anyone’s summer schedule.
 Meeting attendance is not required.
-Programs include the Loon Survey, the Loon-Safe Boating Program, Loon Caution Sign Program, and the Loon Ambassadors Program.
+Programs include the Loon Survey, the Loon-Safe Boating Program and Loon Caution Sign Program.
 Level of involvement may be whatever you choose.

-How to Get Involved: Sign up for the Loon Survey and the Loon-Safe Boating Program is on the GCOLA website soon.
+How to Get Involved: Sign up for the Loon Survey and the Loon-Safe Boating Program.

-To get involved with any of these volunteer opportunities, please email Jane Edwards, email@example.com, or Sheila Johnston, firstname.lastname@example.org.
+To get involved with any of these volunteer opportunities, please email us at email@example.com.
 Please join us to “get loony” and volunteer to protect our loons!

 The Loon Preservation Committee in New Hampshire has given us permission to share their detailed information on Loon preservation.
 Click here access their website.

 Click on the video below to hear the loons calling at sunset on the Gull chain of lakes.